"If

 -Lois McMaster Bujold

-Late one evening we came home and found ourselves locked out!
-We were staying briefly
+Late one evening we came home from work and found ourselves locked out!
+We were staying

-in an older mobile home, in which only the sliding patio door worked.
-At night we locked
+briefly in an older mobile home, in which only the sliding patio door worked.
+At night we

-that door with a security rod.
-Now the rod was lying firmly in its track on the inside,
+locked that door with a security rod.
+Now the rod was lying firmly in its track on the

-and we were outside!
-Half an hour later, we got in by boosting our slim teen-age
+inside, and we were outside!
+Half an hour later, we got in by boosting our slim

 But how had the rod gotten into the track?
-Could I have left it standing so
+I couldnt imagine Id left

 The next day we were in the living room, and the rod was lying nearby on the carpet.